 Data Elements vs. Codes

 Data elements (and their registries) and codes (and their code systems) serve different purposes.
 Data elements describe the characteristics of a piece of data - identifier, name, definition, data type, length, permitted value set, usage notes, etc. On the other hand, while codes describe a particular concept including a symbol for use when exchanging the concept, display names, definitions and often relationships to other concepts.
 There is a subset of information that is common for both codes and data elements - identifier, name and definition.
-Because of this, a list of data elmements might sometimes be seen as a list of codes.
+Because of this, a list of data elements might sometimes be seen as a list of codes.

 One of the purposes of data elements is to define variables, observations, or questions that include information about how to collect a variable's value--including information about data types and guidance about the use of about answer lists and/or units of measure.
 This function is typically done by code systems such as LOINC and SNOMED CT.
 (Note that LOINC provides considerable detail about allowed answers, while most other code systems such as SNOMED only allow identifying the question.)
 It would be possible to treat a registry of data elements using a common identifier system/namespace as a code system.
 Similarly, data elements can be mapped to each other (and to codes) in the same manner as codes can be mapped by making use of the ConceptMap resource.